4732 N. Broad Street,

 Some of my earliest movies were seen on its imposing single screen— “Ben Hur” and “Moby Dick” among them.
 Located in a depressed area of Philadelphia, the structure appears intact and may yet retain much of its integrity.

+The church moved out of the building in 1992 and it lay vacant for many years.
 In the late-2000’s the Logan Theatre was purchased by Dr. Owen Williamson and he is currently renovating the theatre as a memorial to his late wife.
 Current plans are for a live performance/restaurant venue.
 As of 2012, much of the interior has been repainted in its original colors, the roof has been repaired, building stabilized and electrical and plumbing work done.

 Just login to your account and subscribe to this theater